-Our program's goal is to provide patients with the tools necessary to reach the highest level of independent function and return them to a fulfilling and productive life.
-We specialize in treatment of traumatic and non-traumatic spinal cord dysfunction, as well as treatment of patients with paralysis due to illnesses such as Guillian Barre syndrome, transverse mylitis, and multiple sclerosis.
+Memorial's inpatient spinal cord injury (SCI) rehabilitation program is an interdisciplinary treatment program for people recovering from an SCI.
+To address the many life changes brought about by SCI, we've designed an intensive treatment program focusing on you and your family.
+Our goal is to help you reach the highest level of independent function and return you to a fulfilling and productive life.
+We specialize in treatment of traumatic and non-traumatic spinal cord dysfunction, as well as treatment of patients with paralysis due to illnesses such as Guillian Barre syndrome, transverse myelitis and multiple sclerosis.

 About our program

-Significant physical, emotional and sometimes cognitive changes are observed in the weeks following an SCI.
-Our focus is to train the patient to resume basic functions of daily living.
-We emphasize techniques for bathing, dressing, grooming, feeding, toileting and mobility including wheelchair skills and walking when appropriate.
+Significant physical, emotional and sometimes cognitive changes happen in the weeks following an SCI.
+When you are ready, we will help you regain the ability to do all the tasks necessary for daily living, such as bathing, dressing, grooming, feeding, using the bathroom mobility (including wheelchair skills and walking).

-Technology and evidenced-based practice are used to ensure treatment models are up-to-date and incorporate the latest advances in spinal cord research to maximize functional return.
-Some examples are a partial body weight support system, lite gait, electrical stimulation including Bioness L-300 and H200, standing frames, specialty wheelchairs, and the Proprioceptor 4000.
+We use the most up-to-date technology and incorporate the latest advances in spinal cord research to deliver the most effective care.
+We have a partial body weight support system, lite gait, electrical stimulation including Bioness L-300 and H200, standing frames, specialty wheelchairs, and the Proprioceptor 4000, as a few examples.

-Family members are encouraged and welcome to participate in the rehabilitation process.
-The SCI Rehabilitation Program provides support, education, training and resource referrals when appropriate.
-Staff members also offer strategies to family members for assisting the patient's progress and transition to home.
+Family members are encouraged to participate in the rehabilitation process.
+The SCI Rehabilitation program provides support, education, training and resource referrals when appropriate.
+Staff members also teach family members how to help throughout your progress and transition to home.

 Frequently asked questions about spinal cord injuries.